-- Internet-based test (iBT): The following five (5) minimum scores must be achieved: Writing: 18, Speaking: 18, Listening: 14 and Reading: 19. - Paper-based test: the minimum acceptable score is: 550.
+- Internet-based test (iBT): The following five (5) minimum scores must be met: Writing: 20, Speaking: 20, Listening: 20 and Reading: 20; and Total score: 80. - Paper-based test: the minimum acceptable score is: 550.

 The British Council's International English Language Testing System (IELTS) is acceptable in lieu of the TOEFL.
 A minimum overall IELTS band score of 6.5 is required for admission.